-Second, although as being a policy-oriented bank, yet it does not mean the Bank will operate entirely without considering the market.
-The Bank will allocate its fund mainly according to the market parameters.
+Second, although as being a policy-oriented bank, yet it does not mean NEAB will operate entirely without considering the market.
+It will allocate its fund mainly according to the market parameters.
 It will have the same means of financing and investment as modern commercial bank does.
-Besides, the Bank will enjoy the advantages such as having high credit rating, making large scale of financing and investment, and offering lower lending rate.
+Besides, NEAB will enjoy the advantages such as having high credit rating, making large scale of financing and investment, and offering lower lending rate.

-2) Relations between the Bank and other multilateral financial institutions
+2) Relations between NEAB and other multilateral financial institutions

-The relations between the Bank and other multilateral financial institutions will be complementary, cooperative and coexisting, but not substitutive.
+The relations between NEAB and other multilateral financial institutions will be complementary, cooperative and coexisting, but not substitutive.
 There are three reasons:

-First, the Bank will make up the investment shortage in Northeast Asia by other multilateral financial institutions.
+First, NEAB will make up the investment shortage in Northeast Asia by other multilateral financial institutions.
 The existing multilateral financial institutions can not meet the financing demands for basic facilities construction in Northeast Asia.
 For instance, the Asia Development Bank, as a multilateral financial institution in Asia, puts its investment mainly in Southeast Asia and South Asia.
-There is only 4% of its total investment which is put in Northeast Asia.
+There is only 4% out of its total investment amount which is put in Northeast Asia.
 As the largest development bank in the world, the funds of the World Bank are mostly invested in Latin America and Africa.
-Therefore, the Bank will have a wider space for its business development.
+Therefore, NEAB will have a wider space for its business development.